General Information

 Please refer to the following DPH policy regarding research and related activities involving human subjects:

-The Dept. of Health and Human Services regulations for the protection of human subjects in research (45 CFR 46) include five subparts.
+The Department of Health and Human Services regulations for the protection of human subjects in research (45 CFR 46) include five subparts.
 Subpart A, commonly referred to as "the Common Rule", provides a robust set of protections for research subjects; subparts B, C, and D provide additional protections for certain populations in research; and subpart E provides requirements for IRB registration.

 Please click the following link HHS.gov to view the federal regulations for the protection of human subjects in research.